sundarnaidu1432/Data-Analytics-Project-/README.md

 Develop modern visual dash board using Power BI to consolidate Student data, enabling analytical dash board and informed decision-making.

 #### Specifications:
-- **Data Sources**: Import data from two source systems provided as CSV files.
+- **Data Sources**: Import data from source systems provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
 - **Integration**: user-friendly data model designed for analytical queries.
 - **Scope**: Focus on the latest dataset only; historization of data is not required.